Case Management and Patient Navigation

 - Project CONNECT (Client-Oriented New Patient Navigation to Encourage Connection to Treatment) is an evidence-based intervention designed by researchers at the University of Alabama-Birmingham that can be implemented in HIV/AIDS clinics and is designed to help orient and educate HIV patients about treatment within five days of an initial diagnosis.
 Newly diagnosed individuals work with a Project CONNECT facilitator to build rapport and receive referrals to substance use disorder treatment, mental health clinics, and for other health and social services as needed.
 Project CONNECT is included in the CDC Compendium of Evidence-Based Interventions and Best Practices.

-- Similarly, the Oregon HIV Medical Care Coordination Program is a region-based model supported through funding by the state health department and the Ryan White program.
+- Similarly, the Oregon HIV Care and Treatment Program is a region-based model supported through funding by the state health department and the Ryan White program.
 The program uses case management to help people access health and social services available for individuals living with HIV/AIDS.
 While the program is managed at the state level, it is implemented at a local and regional level, which facilitates individual attention to meet specific community needs.
 There are separate intake coordinators for initial screening, care coordinators who connect people to additional social services, and medical case managers who work with medical providers to connect people to treatment options.
 Each coordinator receives specific training and licensing relevant to his/her role.

 - Nebraska AIDS Project (NAP) provides case management, HIV testing, and prevention education to people who are newly diagnosed across Nebraska and throughout sections of Iowa.
 The NAP program consists of five sessions and focuses on HIV/AIDS education, medication treatment and drug side effects, the importance of lifestyle changes, confidentiality and support, navigation of the healthcare system, and self-management.
 A Linkage Coordinator collaborates with both clients and providers to help schedule appointments and HIV lab screenings, manage medications, and follow up on appointment attendance.